Last Update: October 8, 2019

 A few years later, in 1998, I bought a copy of the book Convert It, a guide on converting gasoline cars to be electric cars.
 My roommate's VW Rabbit project was right out of that book, and that book turned on a light in my mind.
 I got electric vehicles in a big way because I now had the context to understand their value.

 Let's start with the most common misconception: A hybrid electric car is not an electric car, despite the word "electric" being there.

 Some think that because a hybrid car (e.g. Toyota Prius) has an electric motor it is electric.
 But we'll see in a moment, a hybrid car is not an electric car.

-If an electric vehicle is powered by electricity, and a hybrid vehicle is not electric, let's explore what this actually means.
-To do so let's break the phrase apart:
+If an electric vehicle is powered by electricity, and a hybrid vehicle is not electric, let's break the phrase apart to see what this actually means:

 - Electric means electricity, of course

 - Vehicle means a car, truck, motorcycle, bus, airplane, etc

 Therefore we are talking about a car, truck, motorcycle, bus, airplane, etc powered by electricity.
 In an electric vehicle, some or all of the motive power must come from via electricity from the electric grid.
 Burning gasoline to make electricity does not count.

 - In a gasoline or diesel or other liquid fuel, the motive power comes from burning the liquid fuel.